Dendropsophus marmoratus: Identification

-Color in life The back varies from greyish-bronze to greenish-bronze and has a black, dark brown, or reddish mottle that generally includes dorsolaterally olive-green areas.
+The back varies from greyish-bronze to greenish-bronze and has a black, dark brown, or reddish mottle that generally includes dorsolaterally olive-green areas.
 In most individuals, there are pairs of large brown or reddish scapular marks.
 The armpit, groin, and posterior surface of the thighs are yellow-orange with black spots or mottled on the thighs.
 The anterior surfaces of the thighs are pale yellow-green with black dots.
 The chin and belly are white or light yellow with black dots; the ventral surfaces of the limbs are dark gray to black.
 The membranes are orange distally and black proximally.
 The iris is pale gray with fine black crosslinks.
+None of the species near Dendropsophus marmoratus has this pattern of coloration, which makes it clearly distinguishable from other sympatric species.

-Habitat and Biology
+Habitat and distribution

 Dendropsophus marmoratus is an arboreal inhabitant of the forest, but individuals migrate to breeding sites in open areas.
 About two-thirds of the individuals registered in Santa Cecilia (Sucumbíos Province, Ecuador) were near temporary pools and ditches filled with water in clearings near the forest.
 A minority were in tree branches in secondary forest and primary forest.
 On Lago Agrio, frogs were recorded on tree branches felled in primary forest.
 Many of the frogs had been at heights of more than 20 m.
 In Yasuni National Park, Ron recorded it in open areas and Read (notes from the field) found choirs of Dendropsophus marmoratusin recently created temporary pools along roads in primary and secondary forest; It was especially common in large clearings within primary forest, such as oil well platforms, where water was present.
 Scinax ruber males also sing in their choirs.

-D. marmoratus is found at altitudes from 0 to 1000 m above sea level in the Amazon Basin in Brazil, Colombia, Ecuador, Peru, Bolivia; the south of Venezuela; the Guyanas.
-Gomes and Peixoto gave a record for Mato Grosso, Brazil and commented on the Brazilian component of the distribution.
-The first record in Bolivia is given by Köhler.
+D. marmoratus is found at altitudes of 0–1000 m above sea level in the Amazon Basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and southern Venezuela.

-Taxonomy and Evolutionary Relationships
+Taxonomy

+"Marmoratus" in Latin means "marble," perhaps referring to the dorsal coloring pattern.

-Part of the Dendropsophus marmoratus group.
+The species is part of the Dendropsophus marmoratus group.
 The group has eight species of which only Dendropsophus marmoratus is in Ecuador.
-The phylogeny presented by Wiens et al. supports the monophilia of the group but, its analysis and Faivovich analysis only included two species.
-Faivovich et al. suggested as a possible character shared by the group (synapomorphy) the presence of tuberculated skin on the margin of the lower lip.
-See synopsis of Bokermann.
+The phylogeny presented by Wiens et al. supports the monophyly of the group but its analysis and Faivovich's analysis only included two species.
+Faivovich et al. suggested synapomorphy (the presence of tuberculated skin on the margin of the lower lip) as a possible character shared by the group.